-For short term data protection - short confidentiality period or only integrity requirement, such as measurements and actions on IoT and OT domain - the Quantum Threat towards Key Exchanges can be mitigated by having short term sessions with Classical Key Exchange, or having long term sessions rekeyed frequently.
+For short term data protection - with periods of short confidentiality or only integrity requirement, such as measurements and actions on IoT and OT domain - the Quantum Threat towards Key Exchanges can be mitigated by having short term sessions with Classical Key Exchange, or having long term sessions rekeyed frequently.

-Overall the best mitigation is to gradually move to use of PQC algorithms, via Hybrid mode.
+Overall the best mitigation is to gradually move to the use of PQC algorithms via a Hybrid mode.

 Global standard on PQC & certificates

 NIST standards for quantum-safe cryptography will be available from 2022-2024.
-These standards establish new baseline for PQC Key Encapsulation and digital signature algorithms suitable for general use case.
+These standards establish a new baseline for PQC Key Encapsulation and digital signature algorithms suitable for general use cases.

 Standards bodies such as NIST and ETSI are working with industry to develop guidance for the transition to PQC, which will allow organizations to mitigate risks in PQC transition effectively.

-NIST will select preferred algorithms for various use cases after PQC competition has concluded.
-The transition management process is independed of this.
+NIST will select the preferred algorithms for various use cases after the PQC competition has concluded.
+The transition management process is independent of this.

-As of May 2021 UK Natinal Cyber Security Center (NCSC) states:
+As of May 2021 UK National Cyber Security Center (NCSC) states:

 NCSC recognises the serious threat that quantum computers pose to long-term cryptographic security.
 QSC using standards-compliant products is the recommended mitigation for the quantum threat, once such products become available.